-The state has employed additional cash management measures during some fiscal years; all of the following techniques were used at one time or another during the last several fiscal years, but none of them is planned in 2014-15.
+The state has employed additional cash management measures during some fiscal years; all of the following techniques were used at one time or another during the last several fiscal years, but none of them is planned to be used in fiscal year 2014-15.

 - The State Controller has delayed certain types of disbursements from the General Fund. - Legislation was enacted increasing the state's internal borrowing capability, and the state has increased the General Fund's internal borrowings.
 See "STATE FINANCES Inter-Fund Borrowings." - Legislation has been enacted deferring some of the state's disbursements until later in the then-current fiscal year, when more cash receipts are expected. - The issuance of registered warrants (commonly referred to as "IOUs") because of insufficient cash resources (last occurred in 2009).
-(See "STATE FINANCES State Warrants" for an explanation of registered warrants.)

-• Legislation was enacted in fiscal year 2011-12 to increase borrowable resources through creation of the State Agency Investment Fund ("SAIF") to allow state entities whose monies are not required by law to be deposited in the Pooled Money Investment Account ("PMIA"), to make deposits of at least \$500 million into this new borrowable fund within the PMIA.
-The California State University and University of California systems deposited a total of \$1.7 billion into the SAIF on September 26, 2011, which remained on deposit until April 2013.
+(See "STATE FINANCES State Warrants" for an explanation of registered warrants.) - Legislation was enacted in fiscal year 2011-12 to increase borrowable resources through creation of the State Agency Investment Fund ("SAIF") to allow state entities whose monies are not required by law to be deposited in the Pooled Money Investment Account ("PMIA"), to make deposits of at least \$500 million into this new borrowable fund within the PMIA.